opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 You can configure the work package table view in OpenProject to display the information that you need in the list.

-You can change the header in the table and add or remove columns, filter and group work packages or sort them according to a specific criteria.
+You can change the header in the table and add or remove columns, filter and group work packages or sort them according to specific criteria.
 Also, you can change between a flat list view, a hierarchy view and a grouped view.

 Save the view to have it available directly from your project menu.
 A work package view is the sum of all modifications you made to the default list (e.g. filters you set).